RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

     <img src="Images/Keyb_11.jpeg" alt="Description" width="300">
 </p>

-With all the small screws out of the way, and the three LOCK keys desoldered, the backplate PCB can be lifted.
-Now the interior with all the plungers are exposed. **WARNING:** There is a tiny spring where the "+" key is (on the keypad).
-This is easily dropped if you don´t take proper care.
+With all the small screws out of the way and the three LOCK keys desoldered, the backplate PCB can be lifted.
+Now the interior, with all the plungers, is exposed. **WARNING:** There is a tiny spring where the "+" key is located (on the keypad).
+This is easily dropped if you don't take proper care.

 <p align="center">
     <img src="Images/Keyb_12.jpeg" alt="Description" width="1000">
 </p>

-The LOCK keys are tested and cleaned properly with isopropanol.
+The LOCK keys are tested and cleaned thoroughly with isopropanol.

 <p align="center">
     <img src="Images/Keyb_13.jpeg" alt="Description" width="600">
 </p>

-As previously mentioned, there are some corrosion on the metal frame.
-It is not significant, and is only surface rust.
-Nevertheless, the frame is treated with vinegar and most of the rust is scraped off.
-It is not worthwhile remove everything, but it is way better than before.
+As previously mentioned, there is some corrosion on the metal frame.
+It is not significant and is only surface rust.
+Nevertheless, the frame is treated with vinegar, and most of the rust is scraped off.
+It is not worthwhile to remove everything, but it is much better than before.

 <p align="center">
     <img src="Images/Keyb_17.jpeg" alt="Description" width="600">